Minkowski dimension and explicit tube formulas for $p$-adic fractal strings: Possible Extensions

 We expect that the higher-dimensional tube formulas obtained by Lapidus and Pearse in~\cite{LapPe1,LapPe2} (as well as, more generally, by those same authors and Winter in~\cite{LPW}) for archimedean self-similar sprays and the associated tilings~\cite{Pe} in $\R^d$ have a natural nonarchimedean counterpart in the $d$-dimensional $p$-adic space $\Q_p^d,$ for any integer $d\geq 1$.
 In the latter $p$-adic case, the corresponding `tubular zeta function' $\zeta_{\mathcal T_p}(\eps; s)$ (when $d=1$, see Remark \ref{tzf}) should have a more complicated expression than in the one-dimensional situation, and should involve both the inner radii and the `curvature' of the generators (see~\cite{LapPe1,LPW}, as described in \cite[\S 13.1]{L-vF2}, for the archimedean case) of the tiling (or $p$-adic fractal spray) $\mathcal T_p.$ Moreover, by analogy with what is expected to happen in the Euclidean case~\cite{LapPe1,LPW}, the coefficients of the resulting higher-dimensional tube formula should have an appropriate interpretation in terms of yet to be suitably defined `nonarchimedean fractal curvatures' associated with each complex and integral dimension of $\mathcal T_p$.
 Finally, by analogy with the archimedean case (for $d\geq1$, see~\cite{LapPe1} and~\cite{LPW}), the $p$-adic higher-dimensional fractal tube formula should take the same form as in Equation~\eqref{sum residue}, except with $\zeta_{\String_p}(\eps; s)$ given by a different expression from the one in (\ref{tubular zeta}) where $d=1$, and with $\mathcal D_{\String_p}(W)$ replaced by $ \mathcal D_{\String_p}(W)\cup \{0, 1, \ldots, d\}$, as well as (for nonarchimedean self-similar tilings) with $W=\Com$ and $\mathcal R_p(\eps)\equiv 0$ in the counterpart of Equation (\ref{tubular zeta}) or (\ref{real tubular zeta}).
 In the future, we plan to investigate the above problems along with related question pertaining to fractal geometry and geometric measure theory in nonarchimedean spaces.

-In closing \S\ref{higher}, we mention that recently, the first author, Goran Radunovi\` c and Darko \u Zubrinic have developed a general theory of fractal zeta functions and complex dimensions (see, e.g., the forthcoming book \cite{LapRaZu1}) valid in Euclidean spaces $\R^N$ of any dimension and for arbitrary bounded subsets of $\R^N$.
+In closing \S\ref{higher}, we mention that recently, the first author, Goran Radunovi\` c and Darko \u Zubrinic have developed a general theory of fractal zeta functions and complex dimensions valid in Euclidean spaces $\R^N$ of any dimension and for arbitrary bounded subsets of $\R^N$ (see, e.g., the book \cite{LapRaZu1}).
 In the process, they have very significantly extended the theory of fractal tube formulas obtained originally for fractal strings in \cite{L-vF1, L-vF2} and then for higher-dimensional fractal sprays (especially, self-similar sprays) in \cite{LapPe1, LapPe2, LPW}; see, especially, \cite{LapRaZu2, LapRaZu3} and \cite[Ch.
 5]{LapRaZu1}.
 Accordingly, it is natural to wonder whether the general theory of fractal zeta functions and fractal tube formulas developed in \cite{LapRaZu1} and \cite{LapRaZu2, LapRaZu3,LapRaZu3.5,LapRaZu4} can be applied and suitably adapted in order to obtain concrete nonarchimedean tube formulas valid (under appropriate hypotheses) for arbitrary compact subsets of $p$-adic space $(\Q_p)^N$ (or more general ultrametric spaces), and, in particular, for arbitrary $p$-adic self-similar sets in $(\Q_p)^N$.